 If you’re keen on the idea of personal growth and self-improvement; if you want to find a healthy way to help manage anxiety, stress, or depression; or if you simply love writing – then you should absolutely use journaling prompts!

 Having journal prompts to move you to write removes the pressure of that overwhelming blank page, and will help guide you towards your goal via regular journal writing.

 A journal prompt is usually a concise statement, perhaps with two or three related questions to motivate you to write.
 However, while the prompts themselves tend to be short, your response/s should be as long as it takes to feel you’ve thoroughly and adequately put your thoughts down on paper.

 One of my absolute favourites, and something I try to keep as a staple whenever I’m journaling.
 Keeping a gratitude list is vital to maintaining my positivity, but if I’ve had a bad day it can be a little harder to write out my list without falling back to the things that are always top of my list.

 If I want to be more creative than saying my daughters and my husband, then having some prompts is a great way to get me thinking outside of the box, while still spending time actively appreciating the good in my life.

 Inner child work is so powerful and important for anybody who has suffered childhood trauma, but, if you’re new to the concept then it can be a daunting prospect.

-These inner child journal prompts will help you to work through the reparenting exercises that are so valuable for healing yourself.
+These journal prompts for inner child healing will help you to work through the reparenting exercises that are so valuable as a form of self-therapy.